shajra/shajra-provisioning/doc/nix-usage-flakes.md

 It's common to configure these “result” symlinks as ignored in source control tools (for instance, for Git within a `.gitignore` file).

-`nix build` has a `--no-link` switch in case you want to build packages without creating “result” symlinks.
+`nix build` has a `--no-link` option in case you want to build packages without creating “result” symlinks.
 To get the paths where your packages are located, you can use `nix path-info` after a successful build:

 ```sh
 nix path-info .#home-manager